Published: 26 October 2020

-The winners of the National Institute for Health Research Clinical Research Network (NIHR CRN), McPin Foundation and MQ Service User and Carer Involvement Awards 2020 have been announced.
+The winners of the NIHR Clinical Research Network (NIHR CRN), McPin Foundation and MQ Service User and Carer Involvement Awards 2020 have been announced.

 The winning study team was EFFIP: E-support for families and friends of individuals affected by psychosis, based in South London.
 The runner up was the DIAMONDS (Diabetes and mental illness, improving outcomes and self-management) Research Programme.